-Crazy Horse is a popular tourist destination in this region but we have to be honest and say if you’re traveling on a tight budget, it might be worth skipping this one for now until it is more complete.
+Crazy Horse is a popular tourist destination, but we have to be honest and say if you are traveling on a tight budget, it might be worth skipping this one for now until it is more complete.

 Entrance fees are twice as much (sometimes three times as much) the cost of visiting nearby Mount Rushmore and the statue has yet to be finished.

 What Is Deadwood?

 Deadwood SD gained notoriety in the 1870’s thanks to the Black Hills Gold Rush and legendary old west characters such as Wyatt Earp, Calamity Jane and Wild Bill Hickok.